Case study: internal and external financial and regulatory reporting for banks

 How to build a successful reporting system

-Näktergal Consulting has worked with many clients over the years and have a deep knowledge of what makes a reporting system successful to ensure all internal, financial, and regulatory reporting requirements are met.
+Näktergal Consulting has worked with many clients over the years and has a deep knowledge of what makes a reporting system successful to ensure all internal, financial, and regulatory reporting requirements are met.
 Based on Näktergal’s insight, there are three key considerations to keep in mind when building a reporting system:

 - Autonomous modules: Successful reporting systems require autonomous modules.
 Each autonomous module has a specific task to complete which reduces dependencies and makes each module easier to handle.
 Moreover, it avoids interference between different modules and decreases risks when deploying updates since updates can be localised to a specific task.

 - Iterative approach: Finally, it pays to take an iterative approach to the development process.
 An interactive approach continuously implements integrations and deploys small releases to ensure secure alterations of the system.
 It is crucial to avoid big-bang-releases as these can generate lots of small errors.
 Instead, it is better to deploy small incremental updates with fast time-to-market releases to reduce reporting errors.